 The engine-driven fuel pump pulls filtered fuel from the two collector tanks through a three-position (LEFT-RIGHT-OFF) selector valve.
 The selector valve allows tank selection.
 From the fuel pump, the fuel is metered to a flow divider, and delivered to the individual cylinders.
 Excess fuel is returned to the selected tank.

-A dual-reading fuel-quantity gage is located in the center console next to the fuel selector in plain view of the pilot.
-Fuel shutoff and tank selection is positioned nearby for easy access.
+A dual-reading fuel quantity gage is located in plain view of the pilot.